AREA'S FIRST HOV LANE SET TO OPEN

 Antonio Area Freeway System

 page last updated September 5, 2020

-Loop 410 to westbound SH 151 connectors.
-In
+Loop 410 to westbound SH 151 flyovers.
+This project will also widen

 project will help

 flyovers at the Loop 410/SH 151 interchange will improve operations and

 reduce congestion in the interchange and adjacent access roads.
 The

 additional lanes on Loop 410 should accommodate expected future traffic